NicolasTKP/WaveWays/README.md

 **Dynamic Rerouting** – Continuously monitors weather, sea conditions, and traffic to provide intelligent rerouting suggestions during a voyage.

+**Travel Sequence Suggestion** - Suggest the best travel sequence based on TSP algorithm by considering travel distance, weather condition, sea currents, and fuel capacity.

 **ETA Calculation** – Accurately predicts the Estimated Time of Arrival using advanced algorithms for improved scheduling and coordination.

 **Fuel and Carbon Emission Analysis** – Estimates fuel consumption and carbon output to help operators minimize environmental impact and improve sustainability.

+**Vessel Shifting Suggestion** – Utilizes DRL agent to suggest the best vessel heading direction and speed according to the weather and sea currects, act as a guidance in sea, helps to minimizes fuel consumption and carbon emissions.

 **Mobile Support** – Fully compatible with mobile devices, allowing users to monitor routes, receive updates, and manage operations anytime, anywhere.